Home

 Information and Visa Application Inquiries

 H.M.
-King Bhumibol of ThailandUnlike most of its neighbors, the kingdom of Siam has never felt the harness of direct European colonialism.
-As early as the 17th century, due to wise diplomacy, the kings of Siam were set on maintaining independence while the Portuguese, French, British, Dutch, and others carved up the entire region over the next hundred years.
-The kings wisely played competing Europeans against each other, ensuring that no one power would gain a dominant presence.
-This strategy paid off rather handsomely, as the quaint kingdom of Siam remained autonomous while harvesting most of whatever benefits the colonial system had to offer.
+King Bhumibol of ThailandUnlike its neighbors, the kingdom of Siam never experienced direct European colonialism.
+As early as the 17th century, through wise diplomacy, Siam's kings maintained independence while Europeans (Portuguese, French, British, Dutch, and others) colonized the entire region over the next hundred years.

 HM The King Bhumibol Adulyadej - Rama IX